Gerhard Ysing

 Gerhard Arentsson Ysing (1603 – 1673), was a Swedish ironmaster and merchant, known as Karlskoga's first industrialist.

 Gerhard Arentsson Ysing was a native of Stade, Germany.
-Ysing practiced in Örebro in the 17th century, and in the 1630s, he acquired the Valåsen Works from Arvid Bengtsson, but Ysing never settled there.
+Ysing practiced in Örebro in the 17th century, and in the 1630s, he acquired the Valåsen Ironworks from Arvid Bengtsson, but Ysing never settled there.

 In 1672, he donated a chandelier to the Karlskoga Church.
 Ysing married twice.

 Ysing died in Örebro in 1673.